tsvallender/tsvallender.github.io/_posts/2018-09-13-standards.md

 ## Patents

 A patent ensures no-one else can make, use, sell or import an invention without the patent-holder's permission.
 They last for up to twenty years.
+If another organisation wishes to manufacture the product they generally pay royalties to the patent holder.

+If the patent is infringed, the holder can institute legal proceedings.
+It is their responsibility to ensure the patent is not infringed and enforcing it can be very costly.
+A patent offers little protection within a country in which it is not recognised.

+Legally, an invention must be: o Novel;
+o Original (or not obvious to a skilled practitioner);
+o Capable of being manufactured, programmed or specified (depending on the type of invention).